 Prominent cafes and restaurants: Pokhara has a variety of cafes and restaurants to suit all tastes and budgets.
 Try Third Eye Restaurant or Moondance Restaurant for genuine Nepalese food.
 Visit Mike's Breakfast, OR2K, or Busy Bee Café for selections from abroad.
 And the renowned Caffe Concerto in the area is a must-see for pizza lovers.

-Pokhara does not have a reputation for having a crazy nightlife, but there are several bars and eateries that provide a calm evening out.
+Pokhara does not have a reputation for having a crazy nightlife, but several bars and eateries provide a calm evening out.
 While the Busy Bee Cafe has a more relaxed vibe, the Old Blues Pub is a popular place for live music and beverages.
 The Club Amsterdam is an excellent choice for individuals who wish to dance the night away.

 In conclusion, Pokhara's dining options include a delicious selection of Nepalese dishes as well as international selections and nightlife experiences.
 Pokhara offers something for everyone, whether you're a foodie or just looking to have fun.